gc-na/cshellwiki.github.io/wiki/rpm_english.md

-# [Linux] Bash rpm uso equivalente: Gestor de paquetes para sistemas basados en RPM
+# [Linux] C Shell (csh) rpm uso: Manage RPM packages

 ## Overview
-The `rpm` command is a powerful package management tool used in Linux distributions that utilize the RPM Package Manager.
-It allows users to install, uninstall, query, and manage software packages in `.rpm` format.
+The `rpm` command is a powerful tool used to manage RPM (Red Hat Package Manager) packages on Linux systems.
+It allows users to install, uninstall, query, and verify software packages, making it essential for system administration and software management.

 ## Usage
 The basic syntax of the `rpm` command is as follows: